-If you have an overall gain from a passive activity and you have other passive activities to report on Form 8582, include the income, losses, and prior year unallowed losses on Worksheet 1, 2, or 3.
+If you have an overall gain and you have other passive activities to report on Form 8582, include the income, losses, and prior year unallowed losses on Worksheet 1, 2, or 3.

-If this is your only passive activity or a former passive activity, report all income and losses (including any prior year unallowed losses) on the forms and schedules normally used and do not use Form 8582.
+If you have an overall gain and this is your only passive activity or a former passive activity, report all income and losses (including any prior year unallowed losses) on the forms and schedules normally used and do not use Form 8582.

-If you have an overall loss when vou combine the income and losses, do not use the worksheets or Form 8582 for the activity.
-All losses (including prior year unallowed losses) are allowed in full.
+If you have an overall loss when you combine the income and losses, do not use the worksheets or Form 8582 for the activity.
+All losses (including prior vear unallowed losses) are allowed in full.
 Report the income and losses on the forms and schedules normally used.